ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### Digital source type

-Use the `digitalSourceType` property to specify how an asset was created or modified, for example "digital capture", "digitized from negative" or "trained algorithmic media."
+Use the `digitalSourceType` property to specify how an asset was created or modified, for example "digital capture", "digitized from negative," or "trained algorithmic media."

 The value of `digitalSourceType` is one of the URLs specified by the International Press Telecommunications Council (IPTC) [NewsCodes Digital Source Type scheme](https://cv.iptc.org/newscodes/digitalsourcetype/) of the form `http://cv.iptc.org/newscodes/digitalsourcetype/negativeFilm/<CODE>`, where `<CODE>` is one of the codes shown in the following table.